UTAustinAST376Fall2018/GettingStarted/README.md

 # GettingStarted
 Instructions for getting started with python and git

+# Python

 ## Installing Python

-This is easiest on Linux/MacOS but can be done on Windwos as well.
+This is easiest on Linux/MacOS but can be done on Windows as well.
 If you are on Windows, the following instructions should work but you may find some useful information here: https://medium.com/@GalarnykMichael/install-python-on-windows-anaconda-c63c7c3d1444

 Download the **Python 3.6** (NOT 2.7) anaconda installer here: [https://www.anaconda.com/download/](https://www.anaconda.com/download/)